OpenTechSchool/python-data-intro/core/strings.md

 Python actually has a built-in module called [pprint](http://docs.python.org/3/library/pprint.html) to make it easy to pretty-print things.
 Try it out with your program if you like!

+### Sneakier Tip

+IPython Notebook can automatically pretty-print things, you just need to make them the last thing in the cell.

+So if you replace `print(counts)` with simply `counts` on the last line, this becomes the last thing in the cell and gets formatted nicely in the output.

+The reason is that `print` is a built-in Python function and formats the dictionary the only way it knows - the simple ugly way.
+By the time IPython Notebook sees the dictionary contents it's already formatted as a string.
+Whereas `count` is still a dictionary, so IPython Notebook can apply smarts to format it in a better way.

 # Cleaning ("Munging") data